aerkalov/ebooklib/docs/tutorial.rst

     [('9781416566120', {'id': 'isbn_9781416566120'})]

-Optional metadata from the Dublic Core set is:
+Optional metadata from the Dublin Core set is:

 * DC:creator
 * DC:contributor